top of page

 Farm Women's Club - in the beginning

-Of course, some things have changed - Covid 19 certainly interfered with the way some clubs operated.
+Of course, other things have changed - Covid 19 certainly interfered with the way some clubs operated.
 Some are back to holding their meetings as before, others now meet

 for lunch or coffee in order to keep those social ties alive.